White paper

 • Better quantitative accuracy

-In the study performed by the team at Vaasa and Lahti Central Hospitals, in Finland1, artificial lesions were added to the SPECT data to allow determination of absolute errors in SUV.
-They found average relative error in mean SUV for the artificial lesion study for OSEM, RDP, AMAP-S, and AMAP-R was − 53%, − 35%, −15%, and − 10%, when the CT study had matching lesions, see graph below.
+Artificial lesions were added to the SPECT data to allow determination of absolute errors in mean standardized uptake value (SUV) for each lesion.
+The study found the following average relative error in mean SUV for OSEM, RDP, AMAP-S, and AMAP-R to be respectively − 53%, − 35%, −15%, and − 10%, when the CT study had matching lesions, see graph below.